Precious Metals Analyst Says 2019 Could Be Gold’s Year

 Past that, Currie reminded investors that gold’s price, like other assets’, increases when there is heavy buying.
 Last year’s central bank acquisitions certainly qualify as that, as governments around the world blew away previous forecasts with their bullion purchases.
 Currie singled out India’s 70-ton gold acquisition in 2018, together with an expected increase in buying by the People’s Bank of China.

 Bart Melek, the head of global strategy at TD Securities, agreed that central bank gold demand will play a key role in gold’s upcoming upturn.
 Having increased their holdings by 3,900 tons, or 13%, since 2009, central banks are expected to buy an additional 800 tons in the next two years, with defense and diversification as the primary motives.
-To Melek, this could have a dramatic effect on gold’s price and push it above the already-bullish predictions.central banks, goldman sachs, silver
+To Melek, this could have a dramatic effect on gold’s price and push it above the already-bullish predictions.central banks, Featured, goldman sachs, silver